deniskabana/react-persistent-state-hook/README.md

 - **Resolution Strategies**
   - Introduce options for handling conflicts when states have different types or structures.
 Choose from `prefer-stored`, `prefer-new`, `throw-invalid-type`, `merge-prefer-new` and `merge-prefer-stored` (for objects, otherwise `prefer-stored` is used)
   - Default to `merge-prefer-new` to help with type migrations, this falls back to `prefer-stored` for non-objects.
-  - Add a config key - `resolutionStrategy` - that can be used to override the default resolution strategy for a specific state
+  - Add config keys - `resolutionStrategy` and `resolutionMethod` - that can be used to override the default resolution behavior
 - **Generate Hook with Static Config**
   - Allow and prominently document custom hook implementation of `usePersistentState` with persistent config - `export const usePersistentState = createPersistentStateHook({ ...config })`
 - **Conditional persistence**